bluedragan/rocm-systems/projects/rocprofiler-compute/docs/how-to/profile/mode.rst

    utility.
 See :ref:`profiling-kernel-filtering`.

 ``-d``, ``--dispatch <dispatch-id>``
-   Allows for dispatch ID filtering.
+   Allows for dispatch iteration filtering.
 Usage is equivalent with the current ``rocprof`` utility.
 See :ref:`profiling-dispatch-filtering`.

 ``--set <metric-set>``